 WHO AM I????
 Although, to be fair, the first night we went to Duck and Cover which was a very chill speakeasy and just got one drink each.
 They were expensive AF but damn, they really know how to make a cocktail – probably one of the best I’ve ever had.
-I got the lime thing and my friend got a drink with fig in it (THEY DON’T HAVE A WEBSITE AND I CAN’T FIND THEIR NEW MENU ANYWHERE).
+I got the lime thing and my friend got a drink with fig in it.
 GET THE FIG DRINK!!!
 It was literally the best thing I’ve ever had.
 I have no idea what it was called, even after scouring the internet for hours.